Health Care & Medication

 • Hospice care

-Since the program serves those with limited income and resources, people with ABD Medicaid pay few to no out-of-pocket costs for their benefits.
+Since the program serves those with limited income and resources, people with Medicaid pay few to no out-of-pocket costs for their benefits.
 To get coverage once you are enrolled, you must go to health care providers that take part in the Medicaid program.

-The Department of Health Care Finance (DHCF) administers the ABD Medicaid program in Washington, D.C.
+The Department of Health Care Finance (DHCF) administers the Medicaid program in Washington, D.C.
 Eligibility is determined by the Department of Human Services (DHS) Economic Security Administration (ESA).
 Check with your local ESA Service Center to learn more about the coverages provided.

 • Be a Washington, D.C. resident